Crownie/react-uploader-hook/README.md

 ### onFailed()

-Similar to onUploaded(), however the status will be `'failed'`. `httpStatus` and `responseData` would contain additional information to know why the upload failed.
+Similar to onUploaded(), however the status will be `'failed'`.
+Then `httpStatus` and `responseData` would contain additional information to know why the upload failed.
+The second argument will be an array of all failed `fileBags`

 ### onDrop()